 A panel discussion organized by HomeNet South Asia (HNSA) in partnership with IDRC.

-Panelists include academics, trade unionists, and founders/CEOs of social enterprises, who will be shedding light on how organizations of South Asian women home-based workers have developed good practices to tackle the precarity of work in global garment supply chains.
+Panelists included academics, trade unionists, and founders/CEOs of social enterprises, who shed light on how organizations of South Asian women home-based workers have developed good practices to tackle the precarity of work in global garment supply chains.

-During this session, HNSA will launch the research report on “Promoting Decent Work for Women Home-Based Workers in Value Chains: Cases from India and Nepal”.
+During this session, HNSA launched the research report on “Promoting Decent Work for Women Home-Based Workers in Value Chains: Cases from India and Nepal”.

 - Marty Chen, International Coordinator Emeritus and Senior Advisor, WIEGO